-The most reliable: scientifically peer-reviewed articles, information on governmental, military and non-profit organizations websites.
+The most reliable: scientifically peer-reviewed articles, e-books, information on governmental.

 Less reliable: results from a regular online search with links to primary, secondary or even tertiary sources.

 Unreliable: information without references in the blogs, articles, websites of the individuals, companies, institutions, etc.